kukukaka/next.js/_posts/empathic-research.md

 ---
 title: 'Develop conversations, not interviews'
 excerpt: 'Conversations are more empathic than interviews.
-Why we don't use them more while doing user reserch?
+Why we don´t use them more while doing user reserch?
 Thats one of the questions Indi Young asks in Practical Empathy'
 date: '2020-12-09T05:35:07.322Z'
 author:
   name: kukukaka